 'Why Dorothy Wordsworth is not as Famous as her Brother' first appeared in The Independent and was subsequently published in Cosmopolitan as were the others included here.
 ‘I suspect’ also appeared on Poems on the Box on BBC2.
-‘Why Dorothy Wordsworth’ is included in numerous anthologies including The Virago Book of Wicked Verse, a selection for Woman’s Hour, and in course work for A level and a poetry course for H M Prisons.
+‘Why Dorothy Wordsworth’ is included in numerous anthologies including The Virago Book of Wicked Verse, Woman’s Hour 50th Anniversary Poetry Collection, in course work for A level and a poetry course for H M Prisons.
 It has also been broadcast on Poetry Please on Radio 4.

 WHY DOROTHY WORDSWORTH IS NOT AS FAMOUS AS HER BROTHER

 They're in the top drawer, William,

 I wandered lonely as a -

 No, don't get overwrought my dear, I'm coming.

 "I wandered lonely as a -

 Lonely as a cloud when -

 Soft-boiled egg, yes my dear,